Free Part-Time Student Guide

 3. What funding is available?

 There is a range of financial support out there for those who want to go into higher education.
 This falls into two main categories – Government support and money that comes directly from universities and colleges.

 4. How repayments work

 Of course while getting a loan is great, it's not a grant.
 So once you’re earning enough, you will need to repay it.
 But student loans are very different to other loans.
-They’re a unique hybrid, somewhere between a loan and taxation – so it’s important to understand exactly how the repayments work so you can think about their impact.
+They’re a unique hybrid, somewhere between a loan and taxation, but more like a graduate contribution – so it’s important to understand exactly how the repayments work so you can think about their impact.

 5. How much will it actually cost me?

 This is the crucial question and it's one of the many fears that put people off going to university – the ‘how will I afford to live with this debt?’ question.
 You can also use the Part-Time Student Finance Calculator.

 Key questions answered include 'Is university worth the cost?', 'What if I have a child?', 'Do I qualify for benefits?', as well as the issues around living and/or studying in Wales, Scotland and/or Northern Ireland.